misspran/rosterReact/README.md

 uses ESLint and StyleLint to enforce rules outlined in .eslintrc and .stylelintrc.
 To check your styles against these guidelines run:
 - npm run lint:js
 - npm run lint:styles

-A passing assessment is when all cypress tests are passing and the lint commands return no errors.
-Reach out to the team if you need help to get there.

-After all tests pass, run the app in dev directly against the API url and QA the user experience.

-## Bonus
-Other factors that we take into account in the assessment.
-- Experience in the stack.
-(Things don't have to be perfect, if this is your first react experience.
-We understand)
-- UX/UI (Color schemes, an eye for layout and design, animations and transitions.
-Build this project as if someone would use it.)
-- Tests (The project has high level end-to-end tests but unit and component level tests are up to you.
-Automated tests are extremely important.)
-- Honest feedback on this assessment.

 ## API details
 The API is currently available here. https://players-api.developer.alchemy.codes/